rust-lang/rfcs/text/3176-cargo-multi-dep-artifacts.md

 determines the `<DEP>`, but does not affect the `<NAME>` of each artifact within that dependency.

-Cargo will unify features and versions across all kinds of dependencies, including multiple artifact dependencies, just as it does for multiple dependencies on the same crate throughout a dependency tree.
+Cargo will unify versions across all kinds of dependencies, including multiple artifact dependencies, just as it does for multiple dependencies on the same crate throughout a dependency tree.
 A dependency tree may only include one semver-compatible version of a given crate, but may include multiple semver-incompatible versions of a given crate.
 Dependency versions need not be textually identical, as long as they resolve to the same version.

+Cargo will not unify features across dependencies for different targets.
+One dependency tree may have both ordinary dependencies and multiple artifact dependencies on the same crate, with different features for the ordinary dependency and for artifact depenencies for different targets.

 Building an artifact dependency for multiple targets may entail building multiple copies of other dependencies, which must similarly unify within a